fieldtrip/website/example/samplesize.md

 ## Power analysis through simulations – an intuitive example of coin-toss

 Let's start by a brief introduction to estimate sample size using an intuitive example of coin-tossing.
-For a more detailed and excellent introduction, please see [Dr. Julian Quandt’s website](https://julianquandt.com/post/power-analysis-by-data-simulation-in-r-part-i/).
-The following section is inspired by Dr. Quandt’s excellent introduction.
+For a more detailed and excellent introduction, please see [Dr. Julian Quandt's website](https://julianquandt.com/post/power-analysis-by-data-simulation-in-r-part-i/).
+The following section is inspired by Dr. Quandt's excellent introduction.

 Suppose we are presented with a coin and we want to know whether it is fair (50% chance lands on head).
 We can test it by running coin-tossing experiments.
 Consider the following two experiment scenarios.
 In Experiment 1, we tossed it 2 times, and observed 2 heads; In Experiment 2, we tossed it 5 times and observed 5 heads.
 With either experiment, we are inclined to think the coin is unfair.
 But intuitively, we will be more confident of the coin’s unfairness following Experiment 2 than following Experiment 1.
 But still, we don’t know how sure we are about our decision to call the coin unfair.
 We can clarify this using  inferential statistics.